An easy way to visualize data

 To format your newly-created trendline, begin by right clicking on the line and selecting Format Trendline from the menu.
-Excel will once again open up the Format Trendline window.
+Excel will once again open up the Format Trendline panel.

 One of the more popular options people use when adding a trendline to Excel is to display both the equation of the line and the R-squared value right on the chart.
 You can find and select these options at the bottom of the window.
 For now, select both of these options.

 Let’s say that we want our trendline to be displayed more prominently on the chart.
 After all, the default trendline is only one pixel wide and can sometimes disappear among the colors and other elements on the chart.
-On the left hand side of the Format Trendline window, click on the Line Style option.
+On the left hand side of the Format Trendline window, click on the Fill & Line icon.

 In this window, change the Width value from 0.75 pt to about 3 pt and change the Dash Type to the Square Dot option (third one down on the drop down menu).
 Just to demonstrate that the option exists, change the End Type option to an arrow.

-When you are done, click the Close button on the Format Trendline window and notice the changes to your scatter plot.
+When you are done, click the X button on the Format Trendline panel and notice the changes to your scatter plot.
 Notice that the equation of the line and R-square values are now displayed on the chart and that the trendline is a more prominent element of the chart.

 Like many functions in Excel, there are virtually limitless options you have available to you when displaying a trendline on a scatter plot.

 You can change the color and thickness of the line and you can even add 3D elements to it such as a shadowing effect (click on the Effects icon).